-In order to explain the regulations on transfer of PII, it must first be understood that the Law defines transfer of PII as the communication of PII to third parties, whether inside or outside Mexico, other than from the PII controller, the officer in charge or the service provider (PII controlling company).
+In order to explain the regulations on transfer of PII, it must first be understood that the Law defines transfer of PII as the communication of PII to third parties, whether inside or outside Mexico, other than from the PII controller, the officer in charge or the service provider (PII controlling company), in which the third party has to comply with the provisions set forth in the privacy notice of the PII controller.

-Transfer of PII to entities that provide PII processing services is not construed as a transfer of PII per se, therefore, any such transfer of PII will be the responsibility of the PII controller and, thus, the PII controller will be liable for any risk or breach in the PII information.
+Transfer of PII to entities that provide PII processing services is not construed as a transfer of PII per se; therefore, any such transfer of PII will be the responsibility of the PII controller and, thus, the PII controller will be liable for any risk or breach in the PII information.